Third-party payer or third-party guarantor?

 There are two systems for the reimbursement of pharmacy costs: the third-party guarantor system and the third-party payer system.

 The third-party guarantor system is the default system provided by the Federal Law on Health Insurance (LAMal/KVG): the insured person pays for his or her medication at the pharmacy and is reimbursed by the health insurance once the annual deductible has been reached.

 Within the third-party payer system, the health insurance company receives medication invoices directly and pays them.
 The policyholder then pays the deductible and his or her share of the costs.

-The health insurance company Supra-1846 SA, a member of Groupe Mutuel, operates on the principle of a third-party guarantor.
+The health insurance company of Groupe Mutuel Supra-1846 SA operates on the principle of a third-party guarantor.
 The other member health insurers of Groupe Mutuel operate according to the third-party payer system.